V4Fire/Client/src/components/friends/sync/README.md

 }
 ```

-As you can see, the method takes a string with the watchable property as the first parameter
-(you can specify a complex path, like `foo.bar.bla`), and the second parameter is a getter function.
-And, the method itself returns the starting value of the watched property.
+As you can see, the method takes a string with the watchable property as the first parameter (you can specify a complex path, like `foo.bar.bla`), and the second parameter is a getter function.
+The method itself returns the initial value of the watched property.

-So, problems 1 and 2 are solved, but what about the third problem?
-We still have two properties, and they have different
-names that we need to keep in mind.
-However, V4 has a simple convention: if a prop conflicts with a field or getter that
-depends on it, then the `Prop` postfix is added to the prop name, i.e. in our case, this will be `valueProp`.
-If a similar
-conflict occurs between a getter and a field, then `Store` postfix is added to the field name.
+Thus, problems 1 and 2 are resolved, but what about the third issue?
+We still have two properties with different names that we need to remember.
+However, V4 has a simple convention: if a prop conflicts with a field or getter that depends on it, then the `Prop` postfix is added to the prop name, i.e., in our case, this will be `valueProp`.
+If a similar conflict occurs between a getter and a field, then the `Store` postfix is added to the field name.

-Moreover, V4 is aware of this convention, so when calling the component "outside" we can just write `:value`,
-and V4 itself will substitute `:valueProp`.
-Also in this case, we get rid of the need to explicitly specify the name of
-the watched property when calling `sync.link`.
-And finally, if we don’t need a converter function when linking a property,
-then we can simply not write it.
-Let's rewrite our example again.
+Moreover, V4 recognizes this convention, so when invoking the component "externally", we can simply write `:value`, and V4 itself will substitute `:valueProp`.
+In this case, we also eliminate the need to explicitly specify the name of the watched property when calling `sync.link`.
+Finally, if we don’t require a converter function when linking a property, we can just omit it.
+Let's re-write our example once more.

 ```typescript
 import iBlock, { component, prop, field } from 'components/super/i-block/i-block';